-As of January 2018, Alaska Chadux has retainers with 46 Vessels of Opportunity (VOOs) in numerous Alaskan port cities, including Kodiak, Dutch Harbor, Valdez, Nome, False Pass, Homer, Whittier, and Cordova.
+As of January 2018, Alaska Chadux has retainers with 46 Vessels of Opportunity (VOOs) in numerous Alaskan port cities, including Kodiak, King Cove, Dutch Harbor, Valdez, Nome, Seward, Homer, Whittier, and Cordova.

 Each year, Chadux conducts VOO training and exercises to ensure vessel crews are familiar with Chadux response equipment, recovery tactics and safety requirements.